 Fall just might be the best time of year to walk, run or bike this Eugene staple.
 Follow along this twelve-mile loop as it wraps around the Willamette River and winds near Eugene's city center.
 Top hot spots for leaf color include Alton Baker Park and Skinner Butte Park with their lovely landscaping.
 Take a detour from the main paths and cross the Peter Defazio footbridge and walk toward Autzen Stadium.
 During October's peak time, the stretch of woods between the bridge and the stadium are alight with huge yellow leaves.

-Embrace the total fall experience with a staycation at the historic Campbell House Inn, on the edge of Skinner Butte Park.
+Embrace the total fall experience with a stay at the historic Campbell House Inn, on the edge of Skinner Butte Park.
 This special bed and breakfast has its own gardens with beautiful trees.

 Middle Fork Path at Dorris Ranch

 Connecting Clearwater Park and Dorris Ranch the Middle Fork Path is a four-mile (6.4 km) long paved path weaving along the Willamette River.
 Plastered with fallen leaves, this path is a great option for walking, running and cycling through a canopy of fall trees.
-Afterwards stroll Main Street in Springfield and enjoy a cup of warm soup or a tasty craft beer.
+Afterward, stroll Main Street in Springfield and enjoy a cup of warm soup or a tasty craft beer.

 University of Oregon Campus